chuckyLeeVIII/Agent_Samantha_Blackwin/README.md

    python rag_assistant.py
    ```
    Ask a question and the assistant will respond aloud with a British accent.
+   To use a specific installed voice, pass the `voice_name` argument when
+   creating `LocalRAGAssistant`, e.g. `LocalRAGAssistant(model_path="Qwen/Qwen-7B-Chat", voice_name="lottie")`.
+   You can also enable the BMAD Method and Evolve 2 workflow with
+   `use_bmad=True` and a custom `Evolve2Workflow` instance.

 ## Notes

-- The text-to-speech voice is selected based on voices installed on the host operating system.
+- The text-to-speech voice is selected from voices installed on the host operating system.
+Use the `voice_name` argument to choose a specific voice.
 You may need to install an English (UK) voice for best results.
 - This repository is provided as a minimal reference implementation.
 It does not include any video generation or real-time voice modulation components, which would require additional tooling.

 ## SurrealDB logging